flaming-codes/crane-stats/README.md

 ## Usage

 The data is served as static JSON files at the URLs corresponding to the `data` folder structure.
 Currently, only Github stars trends are served for various time ranges.
+The data is consumed by [flaming-codes/crane-app](https://github.com/flaming-codes/crane-app).

 ### Snapshots